onimusya/SolidityTutorial/README.md

 # Solidity Tutorial

 ## 1. Introduction
-First goal of this tutorial is to compile & deploy a mintable ERC20 token smart contract using client side signature with Web3 without truffle.
+First goal of this tutorial is to compile & deploy a mintable ERC20 token smart contract using client side signature & Web3 without truffle.
+The ERC20 token contract is using Open Zeppelin Framework.
 It also has sample code to execute smart contract function by using sendRawTransaction().

 ## 2. Prerequisite
 - Node.js v8++